-To provide accurate insight into the effect of scheduling independently of the other system factors, we first assume perfect packet schedule implementation.
+To provide accurate insight into the effect of scheduling independent of the other system factors, we first assume perfect packet schedule implementation.
 Hence, a node has exact ranking information of all nodes within its contention area.
-The effect of imperfect packet scheduling is studied in Section V-E.
+The effect of imperfect packet scheduling is studied in Section 5.4.

-To eliminate transient effects, a sequence of data collection windows are used such that on average each source node generates 100 data packets in each collection window.
+In order to eliminate transient effects, a sequence of data collection windows are used such that on average each source node generates 100 data packets in each collection window.
 Data collection for each simulation run starts only after the system has stabilized, such that the transmission queues at each node are in steady state.